Last Updated on April 29, 2026 by George Pavlopoulos

 Dear Barbara,

 The few trees of the island lean towards the south.
 The northern winds whip them all year long, and their trunks bend towards Crete.
-There might be a metaphysical interpretation for this: thousands of years ago, Minos’ son, Folegandros, led the Cretans to the island.
+There might be a metaphysical interpretation for this: thousands of years ago, Minos’ son, named Folegandros, led the Cretans to the island.
 Today, these arched trees seem to pay homage to an ancient journey.

 In mid-June, just a step before the second pandemic summer, Folegandros emerges as a promise of freedom for the confined.
 Folegandros is tall, sharp, and has fleshy slopes.
 However, this anthropomorphic island is not attracted by youth.
 On the contrary, it provokes it.
 The bulimic plastic sunbeds haven’t devoured the landscape yet: it’s the sun and the green stones that still dominate here.